epfl-lara/stainless/core/src/sphinx/laws.rst

   }

 To help Stainless out, one needs to prove that ``Zero`` indeed the right identity of ``+``, as well as the associativity of the latter.
-This can easily be achieved, thanks to the ``@induct`` annotation:

 .. code-block:: scala